khaiwyon/materials/week_3/day_3/1_voting_challenge.md

 ## The Voting Challenge

-- We're now going to implement a voting feature for posts and comment.
+- We're now going to implement a voting feature for comments.

 - Two buttons will be available to users, a `+` and a `-` to mark if they like or dislike the comment or post.